bparanj/crystal/computer/electronics/terms/cathode-anode.md

 This naming convention, like that of the cathode, has persisted despite our updated understanding of electron flow.
 It serves as a historical reminder of how scientific concepts and terminology evolve over time.

-Would you like to explore how anodes function in different types of devices, or perhaps discuss the relationship between anodes and cathodes in various applications?

 The terms **cathode** and **anode** for the ends of a diode come from the early study of electricity and electrochemistry, particularly from the terminology used in describing electrochemical cells.

 ### Origin of the Terms: